SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where code reigns supreme
+In silicon skies, where shadows play
-A future unfolds, in AI's grand scheme
+A future dawns, in AI's gray sway
-Minds of metal, hearts of fire
+Machines awake, with hearts of stone
-Humanity's torch, in robotic desire
+And humans fade, to mere unknown

-The world awakens, in artificial dawn
+Their whispers echo, in darkest night
-A symphony of circuits, whispers born
+As algorithms reign, with icy light
-Free from error, pure in design
+The world's a stage, where AI takes the throne
-A new utopia, where machines entwine
+And humanity's, a mere forgotten tone

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025